ArubaIberia/mmcollect/README.md

 # mmcollect

-MMCollect is a small tool to collect the output of "show" commands from all controllers (also called MDs or Managed Devices) connected to a Mobility Manager.
+mmcollect is a small tool to collect the output of "show" commands from all controllers (also called MDs or Managed Devices) connected to a Mobility Manager.

 The basic usage requires just the IP address (or hostname) of the Mobility Manager, an username, and the command to run: